schalkventer/schalkventer/README.md

 - 🔐 **_Product Design Lead_** at [Umazi](https://www.umazi.io), a digital-identity platform that provide the means to share verified identity data securely in a decentralised manner.

-- 🧠 **Creator** of [Sourcemaps](http://sourcemaps.org) a repository of resources and interviews about mental health in the South Africa tech industry as a means to provide support and destigmatise mental illness.
+- 🧠 **Creator** of [Sourcemaps](http://sourcemaps.org), a collection of resources and interviews about mental health in the South Africa tech industry as a means to provide support and destigmatise mental illness.

 ## Previous Things: